2025 VA Disability Compensation Rates (+2.5% COLA) and 2026 Predictions

 The Department of Veterans Affairs (VA) disburses disability compensation payments on a monthly basis, typically on the first business day of the month following the month for which the benefits are due.
 If the first day of the month falls on a weekend or federal holiday, the payment is made on the last business day of the preceding month.

-Here is the VA disability payment schedule for 2025:
+Here are the VA disability pay dates for 2025:

-Staying informed about the VA disability payment schedule ensures veterans can manage finances effectively and anticipate when their disability benefits will be available each month.
+Staying informed about the VA disability pay dates in 2025 ensures veterans can manage their finances effectively and anticipate when their disability benefits will be available each month.

 Understanding Combined Disability Ratings